 Make effort to design and implement security best practices, such as time-bound access to the domain administrator account.

-Ensure only very trusted users have administrative access to the resources that run your AD domain controllers.
+Ensure only trusted users have administrative access to the resources that run your AD domain controllers.

-The Managed Service for Microsoft Active Directory helps mitigate the effort required to set up and maintain your Active Directory domains by automating a number of the tasks, such as keeping domain controllers up to date.
-Managed Microsoft AD also provides a set of best practices to help further ease the administrative effort.
+The Managed Microsoft AD helps mitigate the effort required to set up and maintain your Active Directory domains by automating a number of the tasks listed earlier in this section.

 Getting started with Managed Microsoft AD